philipajohnston/rumor-tracker/USERSTORIES.md

 **So that** I can easily track project progress

 **Acceptance Criteria:**
-- Stories are marked complete when all criteria are met
+- [x] Stories are marked complete when all criteria are met
-- Completion status is reflected in USERSTORIES.md
+- [x] Completion status is reflected in USERSTORIES.md
-- Completion date is recorded
+- [x] Completion date is recorded
-- Related PRs are linked
+- [x] Related PRs are linked

 **Technical Notes:**
-- Update status in story tracking table
+- Update status in story tracking table ✅
-- Link to completing PR
+- Link to completing PR ✅
-- Record completion date
+- Record completion date ✅

+**Status:**
+- [x] Complete (2024-03-14)
+- Related PR: #2